learn-co-curriculum/java-this-reference/README.md

 Let's use the debugger to step into an instance method and see how it changes the state of the object referenced by `this`.

-So far we've mostly used IntelliJ's "Step Over" button while debugging.
+So far we've mostly used IntelliJ's step-over button while debugging.
-If the current line of code contains a method call, the "Step Over" button executes the method call and then proceeds to the next line of code.
+If the current line of code contains a method call, the step-over button executes the method call and then proceeds to the next line of code.

 ![step over](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/step_over.png)

-However, we would like to "Step Into" the instance methods to see how `this` is used to access the instance variables.
+However, we would like to "step-into" the instance methods to see how `this` is used to access the instance variables.

 ![step into](https://curriculum-content.s3.amazonaws.com/6676/java-mod2-strings/step_into.png)